 The licensee is not authorised to operate a station: (a) in the geographic areas; and (b) on the frequencies, where a spectrum licence is in force.

-Special Condition C21 can be applied to spectrum accesses in the that will deploy low powered ubiquitous transmitters and meet the coordination criteria specified in this RALI.
+Special Condition C21 can be applied to spectrum accesses in the frequency range 1710 to 1785 MHz and 1805 to 1880 MHz that will deploy low powered ubiquitous transmitters and meet the coordination criteria specified in this RALI.
 This allows transmitters that meet the criteria specified to be deployed without the need to record site specific information.

 Special Condition C21